Long Branch High School: Athletics

-The girls spring track team was the Group III state champion in 1980.
+The girls' spring track team was the Group III state champion in 1980.

-The boys' track team won the Group III state indoor relay championship in 1982-1984.
+The boys' track team won the Group III state indoor relay championship in 1982–1984.

-The girls bowling team was overall state champion in 1983.
+The girls' bowling team was overall state champion in 1983.

 The football team won the Central Jersey Group III state sectional championship in 1986 and 1999, and the Central Jersey Group IV title in 2017 and 2018.
 In 2017, the team won its third sectional championship with a 43–42 overtime win against Freehold Borough High School in the playoff final of the Central Jersey Group IV state sectional tournament, played at High Point Solutions Stadium.
 The team repeated as Central Jersey Group IV champion in 2018 with a 21-1 win against Brick Township High School.
 The 2018 team went on to win the inaugural Group IV Central-South Jersey Bowl Game with a 20-17 win against Shawnee High School, to finish the season with a 12-1 record, the program's first 12-win season.
 The team has had an ongoing Thanksgiving rivalry with Red Bank Regional High School, with Long Branch winning the 99th game in the series in 2022 to bring the overall record to 64-32-3.

 The field hockey team won the Central Jersey Group III state sectional title in 1998.

-The wrestling team won the Central Jersey Group II state sectional title in 2008-2011 and 2013; the team won the Group II state title in 2008–2010 The school wrestling team won the 2008 Group II team state championship, its first ever, finishing the season with a perfect record of 26–0.
+The boys' wrestling team won the Central Jersey Group II state sectional title in 2008–2011 and 2013, and won the Central Jersey Group IV title in 2018 and 20215; the team won the Group II state title in 2008–2010.
+The school wrestling team won the 2008 Group II team state championship, its first ever, finishing the season with a perfect record of 26-0.